Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Topological Defects in Two-Dimensional Media

 Recent developments have generalized this geometric description to account for continuous distributions of defects in two-dimensional materials such as graphene.
 In these systems, curvature and torsion emerge not from isolated singularities, but from extended defect structures and grain boundaries~\cite{Addou2022,s41524-022-00871-y,carvalho2025geometric}.
 These advances highlight the importance of incorporating smooth geometric deformations and effective curvature responses into the modeling of realistic defect configurations.

 In this work, we focus on curvature–inducing line defects (disclinations) and investigate how their geometric description changes when a cosmological-constant term is added to the two-dimensional conformal metric.
-We solve exactly, for $\Lambda>0$, the Liouville-type equation with a point source and show that $\Lambda$ acts as an infrared regulator: it smooths the core while preserving the near-core conical charge $\alpha$, and introduces a crossover scale $r_c=1/a$ that separates the defect-dominated region from the $\Lambda$-dominated regime.
-For $\Lambda<0$, numerical solutions reveal an asymptotically hyperbolic geometry with constant negative curvature ($R\to 3\Lambda<0$) and divergent area.
-This provides a scale-dependent generalization of the classical conical model, motivated by analog-gravity ideas and effective geometries in condensed-matter settings.
-The present study is theoretical; we outline potential observables (e.g., LDOS variations and holonomy phases), but a direct experimental realization of the $\Lambda$-regularized defect remains an open direction.
+We solve exactly, for $\Lambda>0$, the Liouville-type equation with a point source and show that $\Lambda$ acts as an infrared regulator: it smooths the core while preserving the near-core conical charge $\alpha$, and introduces a crossover scale $r_c\sim a^{-1/\alpha}$ that separates the defect-dominated region from the $\Lambda$-dominated regime.
+For $\Lambda<0$, numerical solutions reveal an asymptotically hyperbolic geometry with $R\to 3\Lambda<0$.
+This provides a cosmological regularization of the classical conical model, motivated by analog-gravity ideas and effective geometries in condensed-matter settings.

+The present study is theoretical.
+Possible observables associated with the regularized geometry, including LDOS variations and holonomy phases, are not addressed here and are left for future investigation.
+A direct experimental realization of the $\Lambda$-regularized defect likewise remains an open direction.